laravel/bootcamp.laravel.com/resources/docs/introduction.md

 ### Livewire

 [Livewire](https://livewire.laravel.com/) is a powerful way of building dynamic, reactive, front-end UIs using just PHP.
-It's perfect for small teams that don't have the time to learn JavaScript, or for solo developers who'd rather write PHP than JavaScript.
+Honestly, you won't believe it's not JavaScript.
 If you're a Laravel developer, you'll feel right at home.

 ```php tab=Class filename=counter.blade.php
 <?php